philippgille/hello-netcoreapp/README.md

 TODO
 ----

+- Add AppVeyor build file
 - Create automated build on Docker Hub
-- Add AppVeyor build file
+    - Probably only possible with .NET Core SDK image, because otherwise there's no published app for the FDD image?
 - Add scripts for building via Windows Docker containers (might not be possible because of the use of .NET framework classes, which might not be available in *nanoserver*)
-- Add versioning
 - Make SCD with smaller footprint, see [here](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/deploy-with-cli#small-footprint-self-contained-deployment) (but only if targeting netstandard doesn't have drawbacks versus targeting netcoreapp)
 - Add Dockerfile for image using SCD
+- Add versioning
-- Move Dockerfiles to `/docker` directory, change scripts, Dockerfiles and README accordingly
+- Maybe move Dockerfiles (and change them accordingly)
+    - Note: You can't `COPY ../something`, because it leads to the error *Forbidden path outside the build context*.
+    - Maybe move to `/src`, and also change all publish scripts to output to `/src/published` instead of `/publish/output` (because the Dockerfile requires the published app).